The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 What are the 14 eight-thousanders?

-The 14 eight-thousanders are the fourteen mountains on Earth that rise above 8,000 meters (26,247 feet).
+The 14 eight-thousanders are the fourteen mountains on earth that rise above 8,000 meters (26,247 feet).
 They are Mount Everest, K2, Kangchenjunga, Lhotse, Makalu, Cho Oyu, Dhaulagiri I, Manaslu, Nanga Parbat, Annapurna I, Gasherbrum I, Broad Peak, Gasherbrum II, and Shishapangma.
 All fourteen are located in Asia, distributed across the Himalaya and Karakoram ranges in Nepal, Pakistan, China (Tibet), and India.

 Who was the first person to climb all 14 eight-thousanders?